Project: 0→1 Product

 Mode Switching for Teachers

-The solution: A toggle that switches between two interfaces:
+The fix - a toggle that switches between two distinct interfaces.

 Academic View: Lesson planning, student progress, diagnostics